techLiberty/galaxy-11ty-libdoc/content/creating-content/markdown.md

 ## Syntax highlighting

+To create a code block

+1. Enter three back-ticks ` ``` ` followed by the language [alias](https://highlightjs.readthedocs.io/en/latest/supported-languages.html)
-Eleventy LibDoc uses [highlight.js](https://highlightjs.org/demo) to highlight code.
+2. Enter your code to highlight

-To create a code block, enter three back-ticks ` ``` ` followed by the language name and end with the same ` ``` ` into a new line.
-Here are few examples.
+3. End with the same ` ``` ` into a new line.

 Example of syntax highlighting with HTML